krivanekroman76/DiplomaThesis/README.md

 2. Run the app:
     - **Windows**: `python separation_app.py`
     - **macOS/Linux**: `python3 separation_app.py`
+    **NOTE** If the environment is installed to other folder, you must change separation_app.py with full path to the same file on your PC.

 The GUI should open.
 On first run, default folders (`input/`, `output/vocals/`, etc.) are created in the project directory.

 **Troubleshooting**: